 Ideas into practice

-From its inception, the Foundation focused on addressing challenges growers face when trying to raise crops organically.
-An example is managing the supply and decomposition of soil organic matter to supply needed nitrogen.
-The Institute also pioneered green manuring—known today as cover cropping—for its dynamic role in cycling nutrients, controlling weeds, or enhancing soil carbon.
+From its inception, the Foundation focused on specific aspects growers struggle with when raising crops with a minimum of chemical intervention.
+An example is managing the supply and decomposition of soil organic matter to gain needed nitrogen.
+The Institute also pioneered green manuring—known today as cover cropping—for its dynamic and somewhat mysterious role in cycling nutrients, controlling weeds, or enhancing soil carbon.
 Finally, it advanced lab methods to measure and reflect these vital processes commonly ignored.

-We have been a small but persistent voice highlighting new opportunities in observing the relationships of plants to soil.
-Against this is the risk of too narrow a focus on science paired with accelerating commercialization.
+We have been a small but persistent voice highlighting new opportunities in scientifically observing the natural relationships of plants to soil.
+Against this is the risk of a narrow science focus linked with accelerating commercialization.
 A relentless emphasis on producing marketable outcomes and prioritizing publications over practical relevance has cultivated an ethos of 'solutions in search of problems,' often at the expense of genuine inquiry and scientific integrity.

-Building on the vision of our founders, the WB Foundation continues to explore challenging - or ignored - areas of science that may influence sustainable farming.
+Building on the vision of our founders and a legacy of land caring, the WB Foundation continues to explore challenging - or ignored - topics that influence sustainable farming.

 Managed beech forest bordering farmland, Baltic Sea.
 Photo: WB 2023